-4. General Principles Applying to All Contracts
+3. General Principles Applying to All Contracts

-- 4.1 All purchases however small shall be made or evidenced in writing. - 4.2 Standard contract clauses shall be used in all contracts for purchases over the Small Procurement Threshold.
-The standard contract clauses are issued by Legal Services and can be found on the Council's intranet. - 4.3 As a minimum, all contracts for purchases over the Small Procurement Threshold shall include clauses which set out: - (a) the works, supplies (goods), services, material, matters or things to be carried out or supplied; - (b) the time within which the contract is to be performed; - (c) quality requirements and/or standards which must be met; - (d) requirements on the contractor to hold and maintain appropriate insurance; - (e) what happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part); - (f) requirements on the contractor to comply with all relevant equalities and health and safety legislation; that the Council shall be entitled to terminate the contract and recover its losses in the event that the contractor, its employees or anyone acting on its behalf does anything improper to seek to influence the Council to give the contract to any person, or as to the circumstances in which a contract may be given, or any contract or commits an offence under the Bribery Act 2010 or section 117(2) Local Government Act 1972, or commits any fraud in connection with any Council contract. - 4.4 All contracts shall include relevant specifications and/or briefs / technical requirements which are prepared taking into account the need for effectiveness of delivery, quality, sustainability and efficiency (as appropriate) and any required information as set out in the Council's Procurement Guide. - 4.5 All contracts of a value over the Small Procurement Threshold or which involve a substantial risk to the Council must be subject to a written risk assessment, which should be kept on the contract file.
+- 3.1 All purchases however small shall be made or evidenced in writing. - 3.2 Standard contract clauses shall be used in all contracts for purchases over the Small Procurement threshold.
+The standard contract clauses are issued by Legal Services and can be found on the intranet. - 3.3 As a minimum, all contracts for purchases over the Small Procurement threshold shall include clauses which set out: - (a) The works, supplies (goods), services, material, matters or things to be carried out or supplied - (b) The time within which the contract is to be performed - (c) Quality requirements and/or standards which must be met - (d) Requirements on the contractor to hold and maintain appropriate insurance

-5. Regulatory Context
+- (e) What happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part) - (f) Requirements on the contractor to comply with all relevant equalities and health and safety legislation - 3.4 That the Council shall be entitled to terminate the contract and recover its losses in the event that the contractor, its employees or anyone acting on its behalf does anything improper to seek to influence the Council to give the contract to any person, or as to the circumstances in which a contract may be given, or any contract or commits an offence under the Bribery Act 2010 or section 117(2) Local Government Act 1972, or commits any fraud in connection with any Council contract.
+All contracts shall include relevant specifications and/or briefs/technical requirements which are prepared taking into account the need for effectiveness of delivery, quality, sustainability and efficiency (as appropriate) and the information set out in the Council's Procurement Guide. - 3.5 All contracts of a value over the Small Procurement threshold or which involve a substantial risk to the Council must be subject to a written risk assessment, which should be kept on the contract file.

-- 5.1 All purchasing shall be conducted in accordance with applicable "Regulatory Provisions" which are: - (a) all relevant statutory provisions;
+4. Regulatory Context

-- (b) the relevant PCR 2015 principles, which are defined in the Council's Procurement Guide; - (c) the Council's Constitution including these Contract Procedure Rules, the Finance Procedure Rules and the Scheme of Delegation; - (d) the Council's Procurement Guide and any other relevant guidelines, policies and procedures of the Council. - 5.2 In the event of a conflict between any of the above, the following order of precedence applies: - (a) the PCR 2015; - (b) other applicable UK legislation; - (c) the Council's Constitution; - (d) the Council's Procurement Guide; - (e) other relevant guidelines, policies and procedures.
+- 4.1 All purchasing shall be conducted in accordance with Regulatory Provisions which are: - (a) All relevant statutory provisions - (b) The relevant PCR principles, which are defined in the Council's Procurement Guide - (c) The Council's Constitution including these Contract Procedure Rules, the Council's Finance Procedure Rules and Scheme of Delegation - (d) The Council's Procurement Guide and other policies and procedures of the Council as appropriate. - 4.2 In the event of conflict between the above, the PCR will take precedence, followed by other applicable UK legislation, then the Council's Constitution, the Council's Procurement Guide and guidelines, policies and procedures.

-6. Responsibilities of Executive Directors, Assistant Directors / Directors and Responsible Officers
+5. Responsibilities of Executive Directors, Assistant Directors and Responsible Officers